eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 The solution described in this Topic is to introduce a Migration Object in each Wallet Unit.
 This object is a list of PIDs and attestations contained in the Wallet Unit, together with the information needed to request (re-)issuance of that PID or attestation.
+In addition, the Migration Object also contains the transaction log kept by the Wallet Unit, see [Topic 19](#a2319-topic-19---user-navigation-requirements-dashboard-logs-for-transparency).
 Note that the Migration Object does not contain any private keys of PIDs or attestations.
 In most security architectures for a Wallet Solution described in [Section 4.5 of the ARF main document](../../architecture-and-reference-framework-main.md#45-wscd-architecture-types), this is impossible, since the WSCA/WSCD that contains these private keys does not allow